 Urban Agriculture and Education Internship

 Minimum 6 to maximum 12 hours/week (min.
 90 hours to max of 135 hours for the full fall semester) with commitment to regular days and times each week to be worked out with site coordinators.
-Fingerprinting and TB testing required; the cost will be covered by the program.
+Fingerprinting and TB testing required for school districts; our program will provide information on how to complete.

-Send resume and cover letter as a single pdf to email@example.com by November 30th.
-Indicate your top two sites.
+Send a resume and cover letter as a single pdf to firstname.lastname@example.org by 5:00 PM on Monday, August 26.
+Indicate the top two organizations you would like to work with!

 Oakland Unified School District: Garden, Nutrition, And Sustainability Program (Up to 5 positions) is a district-wide program that uses a multi-faceted approach to providing urban students access to healthy, locally-produced food; understanding of food systems and natural cycles; engaging in experiential, standards-based garden and nutrition lessons; building self-reliance and character; and connecting to local community.
 OUSD has 20 school learning gardens and a food waste program in school cafeterias.
 Interns will work in gardens and cafeterias with classroom management, instruction, waste reduction and recovery, focused group work, waste data tracking, reporting, and student engagement.

 UC Gill Tract Community Farm (Up to 5 positions) is a collaborative project between UC Berkeley and the local community, located in Albany.
 The Farm focuses on issues of food justice and urban farming and aims to be a community space and resource.
 It is a flagship for urban farming, growing over 18,000 pounds of vegetables a year and collaborating with over 30 different organizations across the East Bay.
-Interns will work directly with one or more of the Farm’s Working Groups on different aspects of Farm production, programs, organization, funding and administration.
+Interns will work directly on the farm and learning agroecological principles, study herbal medicine, participate in farm management, aid in crop planning, address food insecurity, help run our donation-based farm stand… and much more!